GoogleCloudPlatform/eventarc-web-feed/README.md

 export GITHUB_PROJECT_NAME="eventarc-web-feed"
 export GCP_PROJECT_ID="REPLACE_ME"

-git clone git@github.com:noahmercado/${GITHUB_PROJECT_NAME}.git
+git clone git@github.com:GoogleCloudPlatform/${GITHUB_PROJECT_NAME}.git

 cd ${GITHUB_PROJECT_NAME}

 # If deploying using the devcontainer, run `devcontainer open` to open a new VS Code workspace inside the devcontainer

-# Review the default configuration in config.tfvars and modify as needed (review the README in terraform/ to see input options)
+# Review the default configuration in config.tfvars and modify as needed (please review the README in terraform/ to see input options)
 # Additinoal configuration examples can be found in ./examples

 # Log in to gcloud cli